 Moving to University can sometimes be daunting and may affect epileptic students, particularly during more stressful periods.

-We have the Epilepsy Friendly mark, which recognises Universities who are doing more and provide better support to epileptic students.
+We have the Epilepsy Friendly mark, which recognises Universities that are doing more and providing better support to students with epilepsy.

 If you need help with your epilepsy, get in touch and we'll do all we can to help.